-Oscillate between two distinct eras woven by the threads of rich language in this enthralling Marathi play
+Oscillate between two distinct eras with this enthralling Marathi play tonightNasrin Modak-SiddiqiMar 19, 2017, 12:47 IST

 During one of the group readings of classic Marathi plays, director Alok Rajwadi of Pune's Natak Company theatre group stumbled upon Ram Ganesh Gadkari's 'Ekach Pyala' that was written a 100 years ago.
 "Its rich language had me hooked.
 Since most of the play is dated, we couldn't do an exact adaptation.
 But, we did want to look at it from the eye of today's working professional.
 That's how Sindhu Sudhkar Rum Ani Itar was born and Ashutosh Potdar has written it brilliantly," explains director Rajwadi.